oneananda/asp_dot_net_core_projects/README.md

 A project designed to simulate backend APIs for testing purposes using mocking frameworks or in-memory test servers.
 Ideal for frontend integration or service contract testing without requiring a live backend.

 ---

+### 049_Hybrid_Blazor_App

+Explores building hybrid Blazor applications using Blazor WebAssembly and Blazor Server together.
+It explains scenarios where hybrid architecture provides the best of both worlds, along with deployment and performance considerations.

+---